Sam hiking Mount Washington

-The Lifestyle Travelers contains affiliate links and is a member of the Amazon LLC Associates Program.
-If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
+The Lifestyle Travelers contains affiliate links.
+If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.

 Mount Washington, known as the “most dangerous small mountain in the world,” attracts thousands of visitors each year, and for good reason.
 It’s the highest mountain in New England with views that won’t leave you disappointed.